barryclark/jekyll-now/_posts/2020-08-28-Making-a-professional-website.md

 ## Using Jekyll

 I prefer [Jekyll](https://github.com/jekyll/jekyll) since it can generate a website for you as well as provide tools for content creation.
 You can install it using command line, but forking [Jekyll Now](https://github.com/barryclark/jekyll-now){:target="_blank"}, a repository with Jekyll already set up, would be easier.
-You can follow the `readme.md` on this or continue below.
+You can follow the `readme.md` in this [repostitory](https://github.com/barryclark/jekyll-now){:target="_blank"} or continue below.

-Go to the [Jekyll Now](https://github.com/barryclark/jekyll-now){:target="_blank"} page and click on fork.
+Go to the [Jekyll Now](https://github.com/barryclark/jekyll-now){:target="_blank"} page and click on fork to fork the repository to yours.
 Soon you should have a repository similar to mine.

 Edit the _config.yml_ file and add your site name and description.
 There are also many other possible options that you can edit as well.

 ![]({{ site.baseurl }}/images/Making-a-professional-website/config.png)

 Let's create your first blog post.
-You can edit the file, `/_posts/2014-3-3-Hello-World.md`.
+You can edit the file `/_posts/2014-3-3-Hello-World.md`.

 Alternatively, you can create a new file and type `/_posts/2020-8-28-Hello-World.md` into the name section.
 Add the [front matter](https://jekyllrb.com/docs/front-matter/) by typing the following.